Did you learn from your m-m how to....

 Before I pass on to the other place, I'm gonna drop by and see how I done.

-this is funny but its not supposed to be a joke but my mom taught my to never put my hands down my pants even if its comfortable, she taught me how to cook, clean/laundry and respect.
+this is funny but its not supposed to be a joke but my m-m taught my to never put my hands down my pants even if its comfortable, she taught me how to cook, clean/laundry and respect.

 Kingfisher